NicoHood/HoodLoader2/Readme.md

 #endif
 ```

-For your interest you can also use this (somehow outdated) [older USB-Core](https://www.mattairtech.com/index.php/development-boards/mt-db-u1.html) from Mattair.

 ### How to flash/erase firmwares (.hex files) to the 16u2 with avr-dude

 If you want to upload a self compiled .hex file from a LUFA project for example like the